darkhorse34/call-survey-plugin/README.md

-# Stack Plugin - Demo
+# Stack Plugin - Call Survey

-This plugin adds an extension `8899` that for call survey and feedback features.
+This is call survey plugin